 Every week, I get a ton of emails from blog readers with career questions they want me to answer.

 Typically, I don’t provide career advice via email—that’s why we have the monthly Q&A (“Ask the Career Coach”) video sessions.
-Anyone can attend for free and submit questions of their own.
+Members of the Free Career Resource Library can attend for free and submit questions of their own.

 But one question I get asked a lot is about job hopping.
 People want to know why they can’t keep a job.
 In some cases, they’ve left voluntarily.
 In others, they’ve been terminated.
 But regardless of circumstance, these people write to me when they’re feeling hopeless.
 They want stability, consistency, and fulfillment, and they can’t seem to find it.

 If you’re struggling to keep a job, there may be a few reasons.
 See if any of these strike a chord.

 Unfortunately, work is not play.
 It’s called work for a reason, and very few people (if any) truly feel like they never work.
 If you’re being paid to do something, it will probably—occasionally—be frustrating, irritating, or unpleasant.
 That’s why you get the paycheck.